cmgoffena13/file-loader/README.md

 ### File Processing Pipeline

-The system uses **parallel processing** with threads to handle multiple files concurrently:
+The system uses **parallel processing** with threads to handle multiple files concurrently. **Each file is processed independently** - errors in one file are logged but do not affect processing of other files:

 1. **File Discovery**: Scans the designated directory (`DIRECTORY_PATH`) for supported file types (CSV, Excel, JSON)